Anthony-R-G/ConservationApp/README.md

 ![Example 1](https://i.imgur.com/w4DbKSR.png)

-Tapping any one cell will transition to a new page where the species you've selected is put at the forefront:
+Tapping any one cell will transition to a new page with a minimalistic user interface where the species you've selected is put at the forefront:

 ## Species Detail Page
 | Amur Leopard | Blue Whale | Lion | Mountain Gorilla |